VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 Caching
 *******

-Weather agent would cache data upto a configured number of days or configured size limit is reached.
+Weather agent will cache data until the configured size limit is reached (if provided).

 1. Current and forecast data:

    If current/forecast weather data exists in cache and if the request time is within the update time period of the api (configured in agent configuration) then by default cached data would be returned otherwise a new request is made for it.
-Users can override this behavior by setting cache=False when requesting for weather data.
+If hours is provided and the amount of cached data records is less than hours, this will also result in a new request.

 2. Historical data cache: